iamalbert/arctest/report.md

 1. **Weighed loss**.
 Setting positive class to a bigger wight (10, 20, 30) did not benefit the model as expected.
 It did force the model to have a high recall but also resulted in low precision and F1.

 2. **Label smoothing**.
 It softened the probabilities of labels by adding a small noise.
-It was very useful top stop overfitting on such small dataset.
+It was very useful to prevent overfitting on such small dataset.
 I tried 1%, 5%, and 10% and they all seemed to work in a similar way and slightly better than previous settings.
-One unexpected suprise is that that model with label smoothing converged rapidly within mere one or two epoches.
+One unexpected suprise was that, models with label smoothing converged rapidly within mere one or two epoches.

 # Results